 2. Anti-Angiogenesis Medications

 Anti-angiogenesis medications can stop leakage in the retina and block the development of new blood vessels in the area with abnormal vision.
 Injected into the eye, usually over an extended period of time, this medicine can be especially helpful for seniors with MD.
 This is because age-related MD can change from dry to wet, the cause of 90 percent of the cases of serious vision loss from the disease.
-Many seniors receiving at-home care in Roseville have been fighting the disease for a long time and their conditions have already worsened, making these medicines invaluable.
+Many seniors receiving senior care have been fighting the disease for a long time and their conditions have already worsened, making these medicines invaluable.
+When it comes to home care, Roseville trained caregivers can provide reliable support to older adults.

 3. Photodynamic Laser Therapy